sujaykonda/ParanoiaBot/README.md

 # Description

 This project is my discord bot, used in a few discord servers.
-In the code there is a file named save.js is a small library that I that saves only LISTS in saveFile.txt Also there is index.js which is code that is ran.
+In the code there is a file named save.js is a small library that I that saves only LISTS in saveFile.txt.
+Also there is index.js which is code that is ran.
-There are many different commands in this bot
+There are many different commands in this bot.

 # Important Notice

 This project is ongoing.
-A file named auth.json will not be shown because it contains my token
+A file named auth.json will not be shown because it contains my token.

 # How to invite this bot
 Link: https://discordapp.com/api/oauth2/authorize?client_id=671449501524951040&permissions=8&scope=bot